 Money contributed into the Plan can be allocated to one or more of over a dozen investment vehicles.
 They include several mutual funds or managed accounts that invest in various sectors of the stock, bond, or money markets; a group of "target date"-type funds that automatically adjust investment allocations as a planned retirement year approaches; and a portfolio of investment contracts and alternatives from insurers, banks, and other issuers.
-The Department of Central Management Services (CMS) administers the program.
+CMS administers the program.
 The Illinois State Board of Investment exercises financial oversight, but each participant chooses which investment vehicle(s) to use.